i4web/sern-programming/README.md

 We set you up with a default about page.
 Click on the "Pages" link on the WordPress admin menu and click to edit your "About Chris" page.
 You can edit its contents via the visual or text tab in the wordpress editor.

+## Changing the Home Page Header Copy

+If you would like to change the text that is overlayed over the Header image on your website open up the **home-header.php** file that is located in the templates directory of your theme's folder.

 ## Changing Pagination on Portfolio Page